ModelEarth/community/projects/more.md

 1. [Google Sheet Editor](https://model.earth/editor) for crowdsourcing updates.
 Code for America Brigades often use Google Sheets to maintain directories, like these maps: [Georgia](https://www.georgia.org/covid19suppliersmap) and [North Carolina](https://nccovidsupport.org/).
 A social login process is needed to allow contributors to return and update their own Google sheet row data through an online form, without having access to edit rows of other contributors.
 The set-up needs to take only a minute per sheet, so avoid Zapier or other time-intensive approaches.

-## VIII.
-React - Input-Output Sankey Chart
+## React - Input-Output Sankey Chart

 1. Update the [Sankey D3 Chart](../../io/charts/sankey/) data formatting to use the same process as the [USEEIO inflow-outflow widget](../../io/build/slider.html#sectors=333613,335912,336111&page=1&count=10).